Wine Tradition of Italy’s Alto Adige

 Terroir and Wine

-Terroir (pronounced as “tear-wah”) is a difficult-to-pronounce French phrase that refers to a land’s ability to produce any agricultural products.
+Terroir (pronounced as “tear-wah”) is a French phrase that refers to a land’s ability to produce any agricultural products.
 Surprisingly, the type and taste of wine are greatly influenced by where and how it is produced.

 Climate and Soil

-The Alps cast a massive shadow over the Alto Adige region, resulting in almost 300 dazzling days each year.
+The Alps cast a massive shadow over the Alto Adige region, resulting in almost 300 sunny days each year.
 It is roughly equivalent to 1,950 hours of daylight.
 As a result, the average temperature in Alto Adige during the developing season is 64 degrees Fahrenheit (18 degrees Celsius), making it a relatively warm wine-growing region.

 Different grape varieties require certain soils in specific situations in order to provide excellent results.
 However, things are not that straightforward in this case.
 At Alto Adige, the structural plates of Europe and Africa collide, resulting in over 150 distinct soil types.
-See more resources here

 On This Day